jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 - : string list = ["foo"; "bar"; "baz"]
 ```

 Like arrays, lists are finite sequences of values of the same type.
-They are polymorphic, too.
-However, lists are extensible, immutable, and don't support direct access to all the values they contain.
+Lists are also polymorphic, meaning they are containers for various types.
+However, unlike arrays, lists are extensible, immutable, and don't support direct access to all the values they contain.

 Lists play a central role in functional programming, so they have a [dedicated tutorial](/docs/lists).

 Operations on lists are provided by the [`List`](/manual/api/List.html) module.

-The `List.append` function concatenates two lists.
+The `List.append` function concatenates two lists by appending a value to the end of the target list.
 It can be used as an operator with the symbol `@`.
+The `List.cons` function also concatenates two lists but it prepends the value to the start of the target list.
+It can be used as an operator with the symbol `::`.

+**Note**:
+`Cons` is an abbreviation for "Construct", as in "construct a list".
+Its origins are in the Lisp programming language, and because Lisp is a language that operates on lists (Lisp is an abbreviation of "LISt Processing"), it is implicit that `Cons` constructs a list.

 There are symbols of special importance with respect to lists:
 - The empty list is written `[]`, has type `'a list'`, and is pronounced “nil.”